tjamcas/React-Training/Course1-React-js-Essential-Training/Class-Notes-Sec4-5-6-React-js-Essential-Training.md

     - Functions will be written in the file `functions.js`
     - Test will be written in the file `functions.test.js`
   - More information on React testing can be found at <https://create-react-app.dev/docs/running-tests>
-  - More informtion on Jest and its syntax can be found at <https://jestjs.io/docs/using-matchers>
+  - More information on Jest and its syntax can be found at <https://jestjs.io/docs/using-matchers>
 - Testing Small Files with Jest
   - Basic Jest testing syntax:
     - `test('name of the test', () => { /* Jest syntax here */});`